-WordPress Theme Design and Approach
+Preparing a Design for our WordPress Theme

 The purpose of this chapter is to help you create a working HTML5 and CSS3 based template mockup, with an eye towards having it end up being a WordPress theme.
 This theme will be responsive, meaning it will display content optimally on desktop browsers as well as mobile devices.
 All the while, we'll be staying compliant with W3C standards and following good usability practices.
-My hope for this chapter is that even you design pros may discover interesting tidbits that will help you in your WordPress theme design creation.
+Our hope for this chapter is that even you design pros may discover interesting tidbits that will help you in your WordPress theme design creation.

 WordPress theme design is essentially web design so throughout the chapter, we'll be focusing a bit more on thinking about semantics, standards and usability first.
 We'll then focus on what we want to design (keeping in mind it will end up in WordPress) using the most simple, straight forward means possible: pencil and paper, HTML and CSS, and last, our graphic editor/drawing programs.
 This approach will give us a more flexible, yet solid HTML and CSS structure.

-While you might find my approach a little strange at first, it's by no means set in stone as the only right way to design a theme!
+While you might find this approach a little strange at first, it's by no means set in stone as the only right way to design a theme!
 Simply read through the chapter and, even if you already have a polished, Photoshop designed mockup, go ahead and try to set up your HTML and CSS using the steps laid out in this chapter.
 You may find it helps your process.

-In this chapter, we're going to take a look at implementing the following stragegies we learned in chapter 1 by:
+In this chapter, we're going to take a look at implementing the following strategies we learned in chapter 1 by:

 Building out our layout based on semantic content

-Adding in our typography and sizing
+Adding in our content, fonts and sizing

 Setting up our layout using our CSS layout framework